 Portfolio turnover rate is calculated by dividing the lesser of an investment company's annual sales or purchases of portfolio securities by the monthly average value of securities in its portfolio during the year, excluding portfolio securities the maturities of which at the time of acquisition were one year or less.
 A high rate of portfolio turnover involves correspondingly greater brokerage commission expense than a lower rate, which expense must be borne by the Fund and indirectly by its shareholders.
+The portfolio turnover rate may vary from year to year and will not be a factor when the Investment Adviser determines that portfolio changes are appropriate.
+For example, an increase in the Fund's participation in risk arbitrage situations would increase the Fund's portfolio turnover rate.
 A higher rate of portfolio turnover may also result in taxable gains being passed to shareholders sooner than would otherwise be the case.
-The Fund anticipates that its annual portfolio turnover rate will be less than 100%.
+The Fund anticipates that its annual portfolio turnover rate will not exceed 100%.